 Complete as much information as possible; contact information is required.
 Setback requests are completed on a "first come -- first served" basis, and typically take 1 - 3 business days to process, but may take up to 5 days.

 Please Note: The setback form on this page is for residential property.
 For commercial development standards, including F.A.R., landscaping and parking, refer to the zoning ordinance.
-You may also call 480-312-2500 or visit the Planning Services desk at the One Stop Shop (M-F, 9-5).
+You may also visit the Planning Services desk at the One Stop Shop (M-F, 9-5).